Kosmorro/website/content/cli/generate-pdf.md

 Check that you have installed TeXLive as explained in this page, and that the `pdflatex` command is in your `$PATH`:

 - Try to invoke `which pdflatex`.
 If you are getting a _not found_ error, it means that TeXLive is not in your `$PATH`.
 Read your OS distribution's manual to fix this.
-- Try to generate a test PDF from the [dumb LaTeX file](/downloads/dumb-pdf.zip).
+- Try to generate a test PDF from the [dumb LaTeX file](/downloads/dumb-pdf.zip): decompress the ZIP file, open a terminal in the extracted folder and invoke `pdflatex dumb.tex`

-If all of this works but you still cannot generate a PDF file, you are most likely facing a bug.
+If the test PDF file is correctly generated, but you still cannot generate a PDF file, you are most likely facing a bug.
 Please consider [opening an issue](https://github.com/Kosmorro/kosmorro/issues/new?assignees=&labels=bug&template=bug_report.md&title=Building+PDF+was+not+possible,+because+some+dependencies+are+not+installed) on GitHub, so we can investigate it.